Tribometer: measuring the friction and wear of materials

 - Measure critical parameters such as friction coefficient, mass loss and wear depth in real time.

-The data collected makes it possible to compare the performance of different materials and adjust formulations or treatments to improve their effectiveness.
+The data collected allows us to compare the performance of different materials and to adjust formulations or treatments to improve their effectiveness.

 - Variable load ranges : from a few millinewtons (mN) to several kilonewtons (kN), depending on the tests required.